Weidian: A new player in the Chinese e-commerce market

-A new competitor of Taobao has arrived on the e-commerce market a few months ago in China.
+A new competitor of Taobao has arrived on the Chinese e-commerce market a few months ago in China.
 It is called Micro Store or Weidian.
 This little new app in the e-commerce world broadens the Wechat universe that is no longer an instant messaging app.
-It has branched out to have gaming, shopping or e-commerce features.
+With Weidian we now have WeChat eCommerce

 Tmall’s Taobao controls 80% of the Chinese e-commerce market shares, for now.
-In order to fight back Tencent has created Weidian that focuses on simpler use and better registration process than its competitor.
+In order to fight back, Tencent has created Weidian that focuses on the simpler use and better registration process than its competitor.

 The app can be downloaded via a friend’s publication on its Wechat moments or there

 The main panel allows to manage orders, to look at the money made, to see the sales statistics, to see and manage clients, to save articles you want to promote or to put on sale

 On Weidian you have two options.
 You can either promote your shop for free or pay a fee in order to put on small advertisements or access a marketplace for companies that have to register to the Chinese Kbis (营业热照)